Play The Best Blackjack Online Games

 Remember, the dealer always has to hit until they make at least 17.
 In some online blackjack games, the dealer also has to hit on ‘soft 17’, which is a hand made up from an ace and a six.
 They don’t get to stand or hit based on what they see from the player.

-So when should you hit according to basic blackjack strategy?
+So, when should you hit according to the basic blackjack strategy?